-Mirrorless cameras can be a great choice for many photographers.
+Mirrorless cameras can be a great choice for many photographers and videographers.
 Unlike traditional DSLRs, they tend to be smaller and lighter, with fast and precise autofocus systems and high continuous shooting speeds.
 Even if you're shopping for a mirrorless camera on a budget, there are plenty of options, whether you're buying new or used.
 The good news is that most modern mirrorless cameras, even entry-level models, are still highly capable cameras that you can grow with as your skills expand.
-With so many models on the market, you can find something that best suits your needs without breaking the bank.
+With so many models on the market, you're sure to find something that suits your needs without breaking the bank.